 Foreign exchange hedging may be utilised for the benefit of Classes of Units created with currency other than Base Currency of the Sub-Fund (the "Hedged Unit Classes") and its cost and related liabilities and/or benefits shall be for the account of such Class of Units only.
 The Investment Manager (or its delegate) will seek to hedge the relevant Class Currency against any investments held in the Sub-Fund which are denominated in a currency other than the Class Currency.
 This is to seek to ensure that Unitholders in the Hedged Unit Classes receive a return in the relevant Class Currency which is not materially affected by changes between the value of the relevant Class Currency and the currency or currencies in which the assets of the Sub-Fund are denominated, although there is no guarantee that the Investment Manager will be successful in this regard.
-As foreign exchange hedging will be utilised solely for the benefit of Hedged Unit Classes only.
-Investors should be aware that this strategy may substantially limit Unitholders of the relevant Class of Units from benefiting if the relevant Class Currency falls against the Base Currency for the Sub-Fund and/or the currency/currencies in which the assets of a Sub-Fund and/or the class of Units of a Sub-Fund may be exposed to fluctuations in the Net Asset Value per Unit reflecting the gains/loss on and the costs of the relevant financial instruments.
+As foreign exchange hedging will be utilised solely for the benefit of Hedged Unit Classes, its costs and related liabilities and/or benefits will be for the account of the relevant Hedged Unit Classes only.
+Investors should be aware that this strategy may substantially limit Unitholders of the relevant Class of Units from benefiting if the relevant Class Currency falls against the Base Currency for the Sub-Fund and/or the currency/currencies in which the assets of a Sub-Fund are denominated.
+Unitholders of the Class of Units of a Sub-Fund may be exposed to fluctuations in the Net Asset Value per Unit reflecting the gains/loss on and the costs of the relevant financial instruments.
 Investors should note that, while not the intention of the Investment Manager, over-hedged or under-hedged positions may arise due to factors outside the control of the Investment Manager.